 Will Termite Treatment Kill Other Bugs?

-Fumigation is known to kill other insects or pests in the home at the time of treatment.
+Certain termite treatments are known to kill other insects or pests in the home at the time of treatment.
 Other types of treatment may prove to be equally effective.

-Other Pests Are Killed by Fumigation
+Other Pests Killed by Termite Treatment

 - Bed bugs

 - Pantry pests

 - Wood-boring beetles